nataraj-raghavendra/OS_interests/Process_Relationship/README.md

 ```
 In the program we call fork() which creates new child1 process.
 Then the child1 process calls **setpgid(getpid(),0)**. which should create the a new group since the second paramenter which is the group ID is zero.
 Then we call fork() again to create child2.
 After child2 is created the child2 calls **setpgid(getpid(),pid_child1)** which should moves child2 to child1 group.

 In the output above the Child1 PGID is the same as Child1 PID.
 Also the Child2 PGID is not the Child1 PID as expected.
 It is the PID of the Parent.
 This shows **"A process cannot associate itself with any group it wants to"**.
+However the PPID of both the childs are the parent PID.
 Now lets modify this expriment a little.
 Instead of the child moving into different groups.
 Lets have the parent move the childs to different groups.

 ### Experiment 6
 Lets run **proc_pgid1.c** which does the same as **proc_pgid.c** except that the group changing is done by parent.